ICONS Choreographic Institute at ATLAS

 3. We will contact you back soon to answer any questions

-• Formal dance training in school/college and performance experience in any dance style or genre
+• Formal dance training in school/college and performance experience in any dance genre or movement practice

 • Artistic drive and passion to choreograph!